eehhgg/OpenGL/README.md

 ## World clock

 Click and drag to rotate.
+Use the Left and Right keys to move the meridian.
 Right click to open an options menu.

 ![3D World clock](world_clock.jpg)